 Where clearance air monitoring samples are collected and analyzed pursuant to the requirements of 454 CMR 28.10(11), an Asbestos Response Action must be considered complete when the average concentration of asbestos in five air samples collected within the work area and analyzed by the TEM protocol described in Appendix A of 40 CFR Part 763, Subpart E, is not statistically different, as determined through application of the Z-test calculation found in that Appendix A, from the average asbestos concentration of five air samples collected at the same time outside the work area and analyzed in the same manner, and the average asbestos concentration of the three field blanks described in the same Appendix A of Subpart E, of 70 structures per square millimeter.

-An action may also be considered complete if the volume of air drawn for each of the five samples collected within the work area is equal to or greater than 1, 199 L of air for a 25 mm filter or equal to or greater than 2,799 L of air for a 37 mm filter, and the average concentration of asbestos as analyzed by the TEM method in Appendix A of 40 CFR Part 763, Subpart E, for the five air samples does not equal the filter background level of 70 structures per square millimeter.
+An action may also be considered complete if the volume of air drawn for each of the five samples collected within the work area is equal to or greater than 1, 199 L of air for a 25 mm filter or equal to or greater than 2,799 L of air for a 37 mm filter, and the average concentration of asbestos as analyzed by the TEM method in Appendix A of 40 CFR Part 763, Subpart E, for the five air samples does not exceed the filter background level of 70 structures per square millimeter.

 Should the work area fail the clearance air testing requirements of 454 CMR 28.10(11)(4) or (5), as applicable, it must be repeatedly cleaned by the Asbestos Contractor or other entity performing the work as prescribed by 454 CMR 28.10(6) until the requirements of 454 CMR 28.10(11)(4 or (5) are met.